electricimp/Usb/docs/DriverDevelopmentGuide.md

     }
 }
 ```
-Please refer to the HID Device Driver [Guide](./HIDDriverGuide.md) for the usb HID driver implementation.
+Please refer to the HID Device Driver [Guide](./HIDDriverGuide.md) for the USB HID driver implementation.

 **NOTE:** there are no limitation on the driver constructor
 arguments as it's being called by the driver's own method `match`.